 I have been involved in the delivery of SVQs since the very early days and have seen them evolve over the past 20 + years.

 Before working in learning and development I worked in local authority adult services and was a registered Manager.
 I am a qualified social worker and I hold the Professional Development Award in Practice Learning.

 I enjoy working for ARC Scotland because I get the opportunity to work with candidates in a wide range of roles and services.
 Although I work on a freelance basis there is always support available to me from the assessment centre.

-Following early retirement, in Jan 2020 I started as a freelance Assessor/Verifier for ARC, supporting the range of Health & Social Care SVQ/CSLM awards.
+I joined ARC Scotland, following early retirement in Jan 2020 as a Freelance Assessor/Verifier, supporting the range of Health & Social Care SVQ/CSLM awards.

 I first began assessing candidates in 2006 when I was asked by my employer to support staff through their SVQ awards.
 At the time I was also completing my own SVQ L4, Managers & Assessors award via ARC.
 It was hard work whilst running the day to day activities of a young persons homeless service.
 On successful completion of the awards my Manager asked me to join the Organisations Learning & Development Team.
 I subsequently moved on to work with 2 x Local Authorities both designing & delivering training & supporting staff in different services e.g. adult care, learning disabilities, mental health, care in the community & criminal justice to successfully complete their awards.

 Working freelance gives me the freedom to balance life & still take on work I enjoy.
 Over the years I have gained many skills in different roles e.g. Counsellor, Support Worker, Manager, Trainer, Tai Chi Instructor, Sound Therapist & more.
 People (staff and those who use services) their future & wellbeing are important to me and I work with ARC because ARC shares those same values.